MicrosoftDocs/executable-docs/README.md

         ```bash
         az account set --subscription "<subscription name or id>"
         ```
-    - Install and set up the latest stable build of Innovation Engine (currently v0.1.3).
+    - Install and set up the latest stable build of [Innovation Engine](https://github.com/Azure/InnovationEngine) (currently v0.1.3).
 Run the following command (ensure it is all run in one line):
         ```bash
         curl –Lks https://raw.githubusercontent.com/Azure/InnovationEngine/v0.1.3/scripts/install_from_release.sh | /bin/bash -s -- v0.1.3
         ```
     - Test your (Work In Progress) Exec Doc using Innovation Engine.
-Run the following command:
+Run the following command **(this command will automatically delete the resources at the end of the test)**:

         ```bash
-        ie execute <URL to the raw Exec Doc markdown that lives in GitHub, etc.>
+        ie test <URL to the raw Exec Doc markdown file>
         ```

+        >**Note:** The URL to the raw Exec Doc markdown can be found by clicking "Raw" in the GitHub view of the Exec Doc.
+Also, ensure the GitHub repo is public otherwise Innovation Engine will not be able to access the raw markdown file.

+        >**Note:** You can also test the Exec Doc by running the command "ie execute <URL to the raw Exec Doc markdown file>".
+This command will execute the code blocks in the Exec Doc but will not delete the resources at the end of the test.
+[Guidance on Innovation Engine's modes of operations](https://github.com/Azure/InnovationEngine?tab=readme-ov-file#modes-of-operation)

     - If you run into any errors, update the source doc in your upstream repo accordingly and retest it using Innovation Engine.
 For more guidance on troubleshooting errors, refer to the [FAQ section](#frequently-asked-questions-faqs) below.

+    >**Note:** Some code blocks may take a while to execute, especially if they are creating resources in Azure.
+You can finish other tasks while waiting for the code block to complete in the active Cloudshell window.

 11. Submit and review the Exec Doc in the upstream repo once the doc passes all Innovation Engine tests
-    - Create a PR in GitHub once the Exec Doc is ready to be uploaded, pointing to the upstream repo from your fork
+    - Create a PR in GitHub once the Exec Doc is ready to be uploaded, pointing to the upstream repo from your fork.
+[Guidance on creating a PR in GitHub from a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)
-    - Assign the original Exec Doc author (if not you) as a reviewer to the PR.
-In most cases, this assignment should happen automatically and should also include a reviewer from the Skilling team
+    - Assign the original Exec Doc author (if it is not you) as a reviewer to the PR.
+In most cases, this assignment should happen automatically and should also include a reviewer from the Skilling team.
-    - Add ***#sign-off***  in the PR comments once the Exec Doc is successfully reviewed.
-This will trigger the automated pipeline to merge the PR into the public repo
+    - Add the comment ***#sign-off***  in the PR comments section once the Exec Doc is successfully reviewed.
+This will trigger the automated pipeline to merge the PR into the public repo.

-12. Test the Exec Doc on the Azure Portal test environment once the PR is merged.
+12. Test the Exec Doc on the Azure Portal test environment once the PR is merged at source.
 The steps below explain the process with an example [Exec Doc](https://learn.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-cli) that deploys an Azure Kubernetes Service (AKS) cluster using Azure CLI.
     - The [executable-docs repo](https://github.com/MicrosoftDocs/executable-docs/tree/main) is used to render the experience on Portal.
 A GitHub Action will sync your published Exec Doc in the executable-docs repo and create a PR to merge it in its main branch.
 Wait until you receive a notification from that PR: it will tag you and request you to test your Exec Doc before the merge happens

         **Example:**